Guangzhou Attractions: 25 Best Places to Visit (2023)

 4. Canton Tower

 When you see photos of Guangzhou, the Canton Tower is usually among them.
-Considered the landmark here among other Guangzhou attractions, it stretches up to nearly 2,000 feet up in the sky.
+Considered the landmark here among other attractions in Guangzhou, it stretches up to nearly 2,000 feet up in the sky.
 At night, it brilliantly exudes colourful lights.
 During the day, stop in to visit the observation decks and rides, or keep it tame with a visit to the coffee shops and restaurants.

 5. Huacheng Square